 The Forgotten Kingdom of Kerma and Its Incredible Deffufas

 The Kingdom of Kerma was an ancient civilization that existed between 2500 BC and 1500 BC, located in what is today the northern part of Sudan.
-This kingdom has been regarded as the first Nubian state, and its capital, Kerma, is today an important archaeological site.
+This kingdom was the first Nubian state, and its capital, Kerma, is today an important archaeological site.
 Kerma was also the earliest urban center in Africa outside Egypt.

-At the ancient city of Kerma, one is able to find deffufas - a type of structure unique to the ancient Nubians.
-According to one website, the importance of these buildings (three of which have been discovered so far) to the people inhabitants of Kerma is “comparable to that of the Ziggurat to the people of Sumer.”
+At the ancient city of Kerma one encounters deffufas - a type of structure unique to the ancient Nubians.
+According to one website, the importance of these buildings (three of which have been discovered so far) to the inhabitants of Kerma is “comparable to that of the Ziggurat to the people of Sumer.”

 The first settlement in Kerma can be traced back to the 4th millennium BC.
 This phase has been called ‘Pre-Kerma’.
 The Kingdom of Kerma, however, was established around 2500 BC.
 The timeline of this kingdom has been divided into three phases – Ancient / Early Kerma (around 2500 BC – 2050 BC), Middle Kerma (around 2050 BC – 1750 BC) and Classic Kerma (around 1750 BC – 1500 BC).
 Around 1500 BC, this Nubian kingdom came to an end, as it was during this period of time that the Egyptian pharaoh, Thutmosis I, defeated it and brought its territories under Egyptian rule.

-The Kingdom of Kerma was re-discovered by the American archaeologist, George Reisner, during the early 20th century.
-Reisner is said to have discovered the remains of a unique culture during his excavations between 1913 and 1916.
+The Kingdom of Kerma was re-discovered by the controversial American archaeologist, George Reisner, during the early 20th century.
+Reisner came upon the remains of the unique culture during his excavations between 1913 and 1916.
 Additionally, sites later discovered between the First and Fifth cataracts have added to the understanding of this culture.
 Nevertheless, the most important site of this civilization is its capital, which was discovered close to a modern city (known as Kerema) located on the east bank of the Nile to the south of the Third cataract.

 The Kingdom of Kerma is thought to have existed without a writing system.
 Therefore, knowledge about this civilization is derived either from archaeological evidence or Egyptian sources.
 In the latter, the kingdom is referred to as Kush, and its inhabitants were renowned for being skilled warriors and archers.
 In terms of economy, the people of Kerma are recorded to have engaged in trade, in addition to tending livestock, hunting, and fishing.